matrix-org/synapse/docs/admin_api/rooms.md

     - `joined_local_members` - How many local users are currently in the room.
     - `version` - Version of the room.
     - `creator` - The `user_id` of the room creator..
     - `encryption` - Algorithm of end-to-end encryption of messages.
+Is `null` if encryption is not active.
-    - `federatable` -Whether users on other servers can join this room.
+    - `federatable` - Whether users on other servers can join this room.
     - `public` - If rooms is public or not on the server.
 Visibility in room directory.
     - `join_rules` - The type of rules used for users wishing to join this room.
 One of: ["public", "knock", "invite", "private"]
     - `guest_access` - Whether guests can join the room.
 One of: ["can_join", "forbidden"]